vsellappa/HDF-Workshop/README.md

         ![Image](https://github.com/dhananjaymehta/HDF-Workshop/raw/master/img/add_schema_dialog.png)

-        For the Schema Text you can download it [here](https://github.com/zoharsan/HDF-Workshop/blob/master/meetup_rsvp.asvc) and either copy and paste it or upload the file.
+        For the Schema Text you can download it [here](https://raw.githubusercontent.com/zoharsan/HDF-Workshop/master/meetup_rsvp.asvc) and either copy and paste it or upload the file.

         Once the schema information fields have been filled and schema uploaded, click **Save**.
 You should now see the following:

 	![Image](https://raw.githubusercontent.com/dhananjaymehta/HDF-Workshop/master/img/Lab6_2_step2.png)

    3. We are now ready to integrate the schema with NiFi
-      - Step 1: Remove the PutFile and PublishKafka_1_0 processors from the canvas, we will not need them for this section.
-Before 	removing the processors, you will need to remove the links between ReplaceText and these processors.
+      - Step 1: Remove the PutFile and PublishKafka_2_0 processors from the canvas, we will not need them for this section.
+Before removing the processors, (ensure the NiFi flow is stopped), you will need to remove the links between ReplaceText and these processors.
 Select the links/processors on the canvas, and press delete.
       - Step 2: Add a UpdateAttribute processor to the canvas.
       - Step 3: Add a routing for the success relationship of the ReplaceText processor to the UpdateAttrbute processor added in Step 1.
       - Step 4: Configure the UpdateAttribute processor as shown below: